Skip to main content

 • Check that files are in markdown format (.md)

-• Try starting a new chat to refresh context
+• Start a new chat to trigger a fresh context read

 • Check that repository settings allow PR creation